oGuzee/pet_project/readme.md

 # Pet project: Formula 1 data classification

-This project is an semester assignment.
+This project is a semester assignment.
 The aim is to develope code with criterea.
 Criterea like continuous delivery, clean code developement and functional programming.
 The following readme.md describes how the author accomplished those goals.

 ## KMeans classifier for Formula 1 data